 Regina, it’s hard to get all the marketing peers to align.
 Do what you can to influence and educate them, at the same time, work with your management and get their buy-in.

-Again, send me your questions.
+Again, send me your questions if you want to learn more about collaboration with sales.
 You know where to reach me.